Ted O'Brien MP – Federal Member for Fairfax

 Ted was educated at Nudgee College where he was School Captain and he went on to the University of Queensland where he was College President at St Leo’s College.
 He studied Economics and Politics at the University of Queensland, earning a B.A. before winning the Commonwealth Government's Asia Pacific Fellowship, allowing him to study Chinese Mandarin at the National Taiwan Normal University.
 He later attained a Masters of International Business with 1st Class Honours from the University of Melbourne and a Masters of Economics from the London School of Economics.

-Ted lives in Buderim with his wife Sophia, who is a lecturer in law at the University of the Sunshine Coast, and their young daughter, Alexandra.
+Ted lives in Buderim with his wife Sophia, who is a lecturer in law at the University of the Sunshine Coast, and their daughter, Alexandra, and young son, Henry.

 Ted is committed to the Sunshine Coast region and his vision is to see it become “the healthiest place on earth”.
 He cares deeply about civil society and helping individuals and communities realise their potential by taking control of their own future.